 Pest control, aviation safety, public safety, and facility appearance require high cleanliness standards.
 All tenants and lessees are responsible for the cleanliness of their areas and for the removal of all unserviceable equipment and proper disposal of all trash and debris.
-Leased areas and any written condition report (e.g., Site Inspection Reports," "Pest Evidence Log") will be periodically inspected by Port of Seattle representatives to determine acceptability, cleanliness and general upkeep of their area(s).
+Leased areas and any written condition report (e.g., Pest Service Report or Sanitation Audit Report) will be periodically inspected by Port of Seattle representatives to determine acceptability, cleanliness and general upkeep of their area(s).
 Discrepancies will be noted and prompt corrective measures will be required of the tenant.